SystemSpace/Compendium/compendium.rst

 Is the atomic structure the same?
   Completely different.
 None at all.
 Everything works differently there.

+Is matter formed by miniscule particles like in Life?
+  In a sense, yes, Aurora is built up around particles.

 What is medicine like in LFE?
   There are different medicines and surgeons for different species, but a lot of species have stuff in common so a few things can be used on multiple species.
 AI are often used, but a lot of things are still done by hand!